An Experimental Study on Fairness-aware Machine Learning for Credit Scoring Problems: Introduction

-In the ML research community, fairness-aware ML has been investigated in many domains, such as finance, healthcare, and education~\cite{le2022survey}.
-However, there are a few studies of fairness-aware ML in the banking sector, especially credit scoring problem.
-The pioneering work of Bono et al. \cite{bono2021algorithmic} was the first empirical study of the accuracy and statistical fairness of different credit scoring technologies in the UK context.
+In the ML research community, fairness-aware ML has been investigated in many domains, such as finance, healthcare, and education~\citep{le2022survey}.
+However, there are only a few studies on fairness-aware ML in the banking sector, particularly on the credit scoring problem.
+The pioneering work of \cite{bono2021algorithmic} was the first empirical study of the accuracy and statistical fairness of different credit scoring technologies in the UK context.
 The experiments were conducted on only a dataset collected in the UK.
-Then, Kozodoi et al. \cite{kozodoi2022fairness} provided an evaluation of different fairness-aware classifiers on credit scoring datasets.
-However, they reported the experimental results on only three fairness measures.
+Then, \cite{kozodoi2022fairness} provided an evaluation of different fairness-aware classifiers on credit scoring datasets.
+However, they reported experimental results on only three fairness measures.
 The literature review by \cite{adegoke2024evaluating} offered a thorough analysis of the fairness of credit scoring models in relation to mortgage accessibility for underserved populations.
 The current work of \cite{mariscal2024implementing} focuses on analyzing the trade-off between performance and fairness of several fairness-aware ML techniques.
 However, they reported the results on only two fairness measures (demographic parity and equalized odds).
-Recently, Hurlin et al. \cite{hurlin2024fairness} presented a framework aimed at formally testing the null hypothesis of fairness and helping lenders and regulatory bodies identify the factors driving unfair outcomes.
-But the experimental results were reported on only the German credit dataset.
+Recently, \cite{hurlin2024fairness} presented a framework aimed at formally testing the null hypothesis of fairness and helping lenders and regulatory bodies identify the factors driving unfair outcomes.
+Nevertheless the experimental results were reported on only the German credit dataset.